rkm-dev/LetsUpgrade-DSA/Day 1/Day1.md

 > The outer loop will have time complexity of log n (Base-3 logarithm) so O(log n)

-> Inner loop not affected by the outer loops value so O(n)
+> Inner loop is not affected by the outer loops value so O(n)

 >> T(n) = O(logn) x O(n) = O(n logn)